lisahabermehl/Calendar/docs/PROCESSBOOK.md

 ### Process
 * just found out that it's also possible to get an URL based on what information you need from Google Calendar.
 [This website](https://developers.google.com/apis-explorer/#s/calendar/v3/) looks super handy, but I'm not sure if I should spend more time on exploring this other option.
 Maybe later
+* Adjusted the way Google Calendar API's output looks in the app, still basic but will fix that later

+### Important decisions
+* Gonna try to link the Todo list with the Calendar this week, layout will be something for next week

+# day 8
+### TODO
+* Make Todo list ready to link with MyCalendar

+### Process
+* "An OAuth2 client already exists for this package name and SHA-1 in another project.
+You can omit the SHA-1 for now and read more about this situation and how to resolve it." >>> "Authentication: To use Google as an auth provider, you must manually whitelist the client ID from your existing project in the Sign-In configuration." **Problem?
+Or just don't add SHA-1 to Firebase project?**

 ### Important decisions
 *